Chapter 43 : Gold

 "Bennett, what are you doing?”

-“Winning the fucking Nobel Prize.
+“Learning how to salsa.
 What does it look like I’m doing?”

 “Er, raiding your father’s liquor cabinet?”
 Potter retorted warily, ruffling the back of his hair.
-We were standing in the living room and bickering like usual—well, rather he was standing, and I was on my knees, rooting through my father’s whiskey collection like some kind of deranged alcoholic racoon.
+We were standing in the living room and bickering like usual—well, rather he was standing, and I was on my knees, rooting through my father’s whiskey collection like some kind of deranged, alcoholic racoon.

 “Ding ding ding!
 We have a winner, folks!”
-I snarled with sarcastic chirpiness.
+I snarled with mock chirpiness.
 Potter arced an eyebrow, looking like there was a retort, mean and sarcastic, on the tip of his tongue.
 He must have thought better of it though, because he stayed silent and just watched me with careful gold eyes.

 With that, I shouldered roughly past Potter and out the backdoor.
 It was snowing out—the frigid wind rasped in my ear, fat flurries of snow smearing my vision.
 It was really coming down hard.
-Just as well.
-The greenhouse was now swallowed by white.
+Just as well – the greenhouse was now swallowed by white.
 It would be impossible of Debbie or Dad to look in and see me.

 “Bennett!
 Bennett, wait—“